By Diane Burroughs

 Here are some tips to make sure your parrot has adequate sleep to keep it’s spirits up.

 - Quiet & Dark Area: Just like a young child, your parrot needs to expect that it’s night hours are quiet and free from artificial light including LED light from the TV.
-The best case practice is to provide your parrot with a bird room with a door.
-Shut the door and darken the windows from 7:00 pm to 7:00 am. for a good 12 hrs. of sleep.
+The best case practice is to provide your parrot with a bird room with a door and darkened shades Shut the door and darken the windows from about 7:00 pm to 7:00 am. depending on your hours, for a good 12 hrs. of sleep.
 (Give or take the range of hours so that you can interact with your parrot once or twice a day if you work.)
 Make sure that your bird isn’t kept awake by TV noise and LED lights.
 If you don’t have an extra room just for your birds, consider bird cages covers.
 Or, better yet, convert a bird carrier into a Bird Sleep Cage.
 Peachy uses a Wingabago Bird Carrier to sleep in.

 - Birdy Day Care: I work part-time in a preschool and young children and parrots have so much in common.
 A young child needs mental stimulation and socialization throughout the day and a great amount of sleep at night.
 Us parents have to figure out how to work all day, yet spend quality time with our babies.
 “Parronting” is very much the same dilemma of trying to make sure your parrot has Foraging Bird Toys and a Play Stand to occupy it during the day and spending quality time with it during your off work hours while still insuring that the bird gets enough sleep.